17 Heavily Armed Burkinabè Soldiers Arrested in Upper West Region

 2 killed in police shooting during Abosso galamsey protest

-Experts warn that Islamist extremists fighting in neighbouring Burkina Faso and Togo could take advantage of this volatile situation in Ghana.
+Experts warned that Islamist extremists fighting in neighbouring Burkina Faso and Togo could take advantage of this volatile situation in the country.

-The Guardian reported that Burkina Faso released the crew on December 18 after a high-level diplomatic intervention by the Federal Government, with the Nigerian delegation led by the Minister of Foreign Affairs, Amb.
-Yusuf Tuggar.
+The Guardian reported that the crew was released on December 18 after a high-level diplomatic intervention by the Federal Government, with the Nigerian delegation led by the Minister of Foreign Affairs, Yusuf Tuggar.

 On December 20, 2025, Ghana received the Nigerian aircraft and its crew after it was released.